AstraZeneca says no negotiation with suitor Pfizer allowed under UK rules

-LONDON (Reuters) - British drugmaker AstraZeneca (AZN.L) said that there could be no further negotiation with U.S. suitor Pfizer (PFE.N) on the value of a takeover proposal, in a statement which it said it issued to clarify the situation under UK takeover rules.
+LONDON, May 20 (Reuters) - British drugmaker AstraZeneca said that there could be no further negotiation with U.S. suitor Pfizer on the value of a takeover proposal, in a statement which it said it issued to clarify the situation under UK takeover rules.

 “This restriction that prevents further negotiation on value is a consequence of Pfizer’s actions,” AstraZeneca’s chairman Leif Johansson said in the statement.